As a prelude to World Egg-Free Day on October 9th, 2020, here is the latest research on the health concerns of egg consumption.

 We need to address the fact that, with regards to the health impact of egg consumption, the scientific research published in the last decades has seen an increased number of conflicting opinions, so much so that it has eroded the scientific consensus and an argument could be made that eggs, for non diabetics, have a neutral impact on health.

-As we have discussed, many studies do not include people who self-identify as a control group which, in the case of dairy, can overlook the detrimental effect of consumption at low amounts.
+As we have discussed, many studies do not include people who self-identify as vegan as a control group which, in the case of dairy, can overlook the detrimental effect of consumption at low amounts.

 When we try to evaluate the impact of various factors, it is helpful to have a reference group which does not have this factor at all.
 For example, if we try to evaluate the impact of smoking and our reference group is made up of people who smoke every day, depending on the shape of the hazard ratio curve, we might end up on a flat part of the curve and report that we found no relation between smoking and cancer.